Mochras: Geology

+Mochras is significant for the UK earth sciences.
+The area consists of a low lying raised beach (which encompasses the nearby Llanbedr Airport).

+Between 1967 and 1969 the Institute of Geological Sciences (now known as the British Geological Survey) drilled a 1,938 m stratigraphic proving borehole at Mochras Farm.
+This found relatively young Tertiary and Mesozoic rocks (including a well-developed Upper, Middle and Lower Lias section towards the base of the Jurassic), faulted against the ancient Cambrian rocks of the Harlech dome.
+In 1971, the vertical throw of the fault was judged to be at least 4500 m.

+Access

 Public vehicular access to the peninsula is only possible via a causeway across the estuary of the River Artro when the tide is out.
 Access on foot is always possible from the adjacent Morfa Dyffryn beach, which extends for several kilometres south of Mochras.
 Access to emergency vehicles is available at any time through the neighbouring airfield.

+Amenities

 Mochras has a popular camp site which offers the opportunity to practise "wild camping" in pitches which are far from the nearest neighbour (and from toilet and other facilities).
 Camp fires are allowed on the beach; with only raised, contained fires and barbecues allowed on the campsite.

-The peninsula lies within the Snowdonia National Park, as a result of which the campsite closes from the end of October to the following March.
-During this period, local farmers bring their sheep from the lowlands to graze on the 'island'.